fan2/mkdocs/docs/blog/posts/arm/arm-stack-guard.md

 02:0010│    0xfffff7ffdb68 (_rtld_global_ro+8) —▸ 0xfffffffff4e8 ◂— 0x34366863726161 /* 'aarch64' */

 ```

+The `LDR`+`STR` instructions load canary from memory and store it to the correct place on the stack.

 At the beginning of the epilog, it reloads the initial value from `segment.LOAD1+0xfe8` to `X1` and loads its copy from stack `sp+0x28` to `X2`.
 Then the `SUBS` instruction performs a subtraction and updates the ALU flags, which is equivalent to a comparison to check the correctness of the "canary".